NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 “He was not your prototype of what historically had been viewed as president of a university system,” Don Downing, a former member of the University of Missouri System Board of Curators explained.
 “Gary came from a business background.
 He was CEO of Sprint.”

+Before Gary Forsee became president of the University system, he was president and CEO of Sprint Nextel, before that, he worked for BellSouth, a telecommunications corporation, and for Cingular wireless, and for Global one, and for AT&T. In short, while he had a lot of experience, none of it was in higher education.
+And back in 2007, hiring a business person to run an academic institution was not as common of a practice, but some of the most pressing matters facing the University at the time of Forsee’s tenure were not inherently academic.
+Especially one: state funding.

+Beginning in about 2002, state appropriations for the University of Missouri system began to dip.
+On just the Columbia campus, student enrollment grew by 45%  between 2001 and 2012,  In that same time period, state funding to the University dropped by 14 percent, from 193 million dollars down to 166 million.

 Craig [3ish]
 The feedback that the curators received from the 4 campuses was, ‘see if you can find somebody just like Gary Forsee because we really like him, and we really like his background.